 The Istanbul Protestant Church is a community of believers that was established in 1995 based on the teaching of the Gospel and the protection and fundamental rights guaranteed by the Constitution of the Republic of Turkey.

-In 1999, encouraged by the mandate of the Gospel to "give to Caesar what is Caesar's..." this community began the process to be legally registered.
-The only legal way to do it, was establishing a religious foundation.
+In 1999, encouraged by the mandate of the Gospel to "give to Caesar what is Caesar's" this community began the process to be legally registered.
+The only legal way to do it was by establishing a religious foundation.

 Our fellowship earned official status when it was recorded in the official foundation registry after the Beyoglu 4th Court of Law's decision (E.1999/646) on the 10th of November, 1999.

-Our root is the risen Christ and his universal message which transcends all limits of human life.
+Our root is the risen Christ and his universal message which transcends all boundaries in human life.

-Turkish Evangelicals are grounded in the historical roots of the Christian belief too.
+Turkish Evangelicals are grounded in the historical roots of the Christian belief as well.
 Such roots include the Nicean Creed and Chalcedonian Creed, both part of the rich spiritual heritage of Anatolia.

 Turkish Evangelicals do not discriminate based on language, nationality, denomination, gender, etc. They are churches that embrace the Gospel's message of eternal salvation through Christ and conduct their worship in the Turkish language.